MicrosoftDocs/azure-stack-docs/azure-stack/partner/azure-stack-vaas-set-up-resources.md

 2. Select **My Account**.

-3 Accept the terms to proceed when prompted to grant VaaS the listed Azure AD permissions.
+3 Accept the terms to continue when prompted to grant VaaS the listed Azure AD permissions.

 ## Create an Azure Storage account